tracy-burnett/dito-backend/README.md

 As of 2/21/2022, main branch code auto-deploys to api.xygil.net.
 But only skysnolimit08 has the ability to run migrations on the database it communicates with.

 ## Update Notes
+- 6/16/2022: if you ever need to reset your local database, try deleting your migration files (but no folders and no init files), then running pipenv shell, python manage.py migrate storybooks zero, python manage.py makemigrations, and finally python manage.py migrate.
 - 4/7/2022: Added AWS blurb
 - 3/7/2022: Removed the mysqlclient package from Pipfile because it did not seem necessary and was causing problems for setup on Macs.
 Please let me know if this causes any problems down the line.